Centers for Disease Control and Prevention

 Does that office support research?

-The Arctic Investigations Program and NIOSH Anchorage Office each conduct research activities as part of their work in Alaska.
+The Arctic Investigations Program conducts research activities as part of their work in Alaska.

 Where can one go to learn more about your agency’s presence in Alaska?